wooorm/xdm/readme.md

 [`evaluateSync`](#evaluatesyncfile-options).
 There is no default export.

+`xdm/esbuild.js` exports a function as the default export that returns an esbuild plugin.

+`xdm/rollup.js` exports a function as the default export that returns a Rollup plugin.

 `xdm/webpack.cjs` exports a [webpack][] loader as the default export.

-`xdm/esbuild.js` exports a function that returns an esbuild plugin as the default export.

 ### `compile(file, options?)`